Headquartered in Atlanta, Georgia, our team serves organizations and clients around the globe.

-Jackie is a dynamic, action oriented member of the ADDO team who brings Fortune 500 sales expertise and 8 years of combined business development experience in the risk management and technology space.
-As a Sales Consultant for employee benefit giant, Unum, Jackie managed a $2 million block of business and oversaw the customer lifecycle from new business acquisition to ongoing support.
-As a Strategic Account Executive for AirWatch, the Atlanta-based tech unicorn, Jackie managed complex software evaluations and generated over $1.5 million in new business revenue.
+Jackie is a dynamic, action oriented member of the ADDO team with Fortune 500 sales and customer service expertise in the risk management and technology space.
 A proud bulldog from the University of Georgia, Jackie graduated with a B.B.A. in Marketing and a Certificate in Organizational Leadership from the Terry College Institute for Leadership Advancement.
-Before stepping into corporate America, Jackie served alongside ADDO Co-Founders Garrett Gravesen and Kevin Scott as the Director of Finance and Operations for UGA HEROs.
-Inspired by the opportunity to develop as a leader and create meaningful impact in her professional life, Jackie rejoined paths with Garrett and Kevin and is thrilled to be working with the high caliber ADDO team.
-Her thoughtful stewardship of partnerships and programs and keen attention to the customer experience ensures ADDO delivers innovative solutions with excellence to clients.
+Before stepping into corporate America, Jackie served alongside ADDO Co-Founders Garrett Gravesen and Kevin Scott as the Director of Finance and Operations for UGA HEROs, which became the largest collegiate fundraising engine in the Southeast.
+Inspired by the opportunity to develop as a leader and create meaningful impact in her professional life, Jackie rejoined paths with Kevin, Garrett, and the high caliber ADDO team in 2016.
+Her thoughtful stewardship of partnerships and keen attention to the customer experience ensures ADDO delivers innovative solutions with excellence to clients.
 If she weren't in the business world, you would find Jackie performing on Broadway in "Singin' in the Rain" opposite Derek Hough from Dancing with the Stars.
 But in real life, her husband Brent is the perfect dance partner and teammate.
-Together they enjoy soaking up every spare minute with their son, Benjamin.
+Together they enjoy soaking up every spare minute with their two sons, Benjamin and Oliver.